zellsito/wp-api-rest/README.md

 # WhatsApp HTTP API REST

-This is a WhatsApp HTTP API REST based
+This is a WhatsApp HTTP API REST made by zellsito
 It uses:
-- pedroslopez whatsapp-web.js library (puppeteer, chromium)
+- pedroslopez whatsapp-web.js library (puppeteer, chromium) wwebjs.dev
 - NodeJS Express
 - qr-image to render QR code to HTML